 INPRS is required by federal and state law to correct any errors in benefit calculations.
 If you receive an overpayment as a result of an error, INPRS is required to recover the overpayment.
 If you are underpaid, you will receive an additional payment from INPRS.

-You are deemed permanently disabled if the INPRS board receives written certification of your disability by a licensed and practicing physician (your treating physician) and the INPRS Medical Authority.
+You are considered permanently disabled if the INPRS board receives written certification of your disability by a licensed and practicing physician (your treating physician) and the INPRS Medical Authority.

 This certification must state that your: